Federico Miranda

 Federico Miranda (born January 20, 1976, in San Jose, Costa Rica) is the guitarist for the Costa Rican music group Gandhi.

 Early life

 When growing up, the young Miranda was always surrounded by music, his sister played the organ and his uncles played guitar.
-When he was 9 years old, he wanted to play violin but, when he turned 12, he got his first electric guitar and starting reading books and magazines due to the lack of a teacher; two years later, he had started his first band.
+When he was 9 years old, he wanted to play violin, but when he turned 12, he got his first electric guitar and started reading books and magazines due to the lack of a teacher; two years later, he started his first band.
 Several years later, he became interested in jazz and other genres, which led him to many different teachers.
-He, then, went to Berklee College of Music, where his interest towards jazz, flamenco, Celtic, and Latin music grew even more.
+He then went to Berklee College of Music, where his interest towards jazz, flamenco, Celtic, and Latin music grew even more.
 Miranda is also a graduate of Electrical Engineering.
 He has acknowledged the influence of many guitarists including Joe Satriani and Eddie Van Halen.

 Gandhi

 Federico met Luis Montalbert-Smith and Abel Guier in highschool, while Massimo Hernández was met through a friend of Federico's sister.
 The band started only with Federico and Luis, they played together in a highschool contest and won 2nd place.
 Abel and Massimo joined the band afterwards and began doing mostly covers and a couple of original songs.
 They gave their first concert in a bar in San Jose in 1993.
 Of Gandhi's musicians, Federico is the most acquainted with harmony and theory, he writes most of their musical arrangements.